captoriginal/deadball-web/docs/desktop.md

 - `.dmg`: `src-tauri/target/release/bundle/dmg/Deadball Desktop_0.1.0_aarch64.dmg`

 ## Behavior Notes
+- A copy of `backend` (including `.venv` and templates) is bundled to `Resources/backend-template` and copied to the user’s app data dir on first run; the backend then runs from that writable location.
+Dev mode still prefers the repo backend.
-- The app starts the backend pointing at the repo backend; make sure `.venv` is installed.
-Logs go to stdout; backend helper logs can write to `/tmp/deadball-backend.log`.
+- Logs go to stdout; backend helper logs can write to `/tmp/deadball-backend.log`.
 - Download buttons:
   - PDF/HTML downloads save directly to `~/Downloads` in Tauri; browser fallback if native save fails.
   - Filenames use `YYYY-MM-DD - Away @ Home - Deadball.(pdf|html)`.